From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Methodology

 When reviewing the evaluation of an XAI method, we distinguish between evaluation with users and without users.
 We focus on the evaluation of explanation method $e$ and/or its produced explanations.
 Hence, this is not about the evaluation of predictive model $f$, and we do not take the evaluation of predictions into account.
-Therefore, evaluation metrics that evaluate $f$ or the predictions of $f$, such as task accuracy, analyzing bias of $f$, or computation time are not included.
+Therefore, evaluation metrics that evaluate $f$ or the predictions of $f$, such as task accuracy and computation time, are not included.
 Additionally, evaluation metrics for $e$ that do not \emph{directly} influence explanation quality (such as run time or construction overhead of $e$~\cite{swartout_explanation_1993}), are also excluded.
-Lastly, we excluded quantitative methods that use explanations to get more insights into the predictive model (e.g. analyzing whether $f$ has social biases).
-Such approaches are not about {evaluating} explanations, but rather utilize explanations to investigate model $f$.
-For each paper we analyzed whether exclusively anecdotal evidence is presented for evaluating the quality of the XAI method.
-For all other evaluation methods, we collected a short description on how it works, whether the measure is qualitative or quantitative and which property is evaluated.
-Additionally, for user studies, we assess whether the study is application-grounded, i.e. in a real application with domain experts (following the taxonomy of~\cite{doshi-velez_considerations_2018}) or human-grounded, i.e. using simplified, but similar tasks with lay persons.
+Lastly, we excluded quantitative methods that use explanations to get more insights into the predictive model.
+Such approaches are not about \emph{evaluating} explanations, but rather \emph{utilize} explanations to investigate model $f$.
+For example, explainable AI is used to analyze whether model $f$ is fair~\cite{sigir/FuXGZHGXGSZM20} or biased~\cite{iccv/MicheliniLLJ19,iclr/SinglaPCB20}, whether $f$ is right for the right reasons~\cite{icml/RiegerSMY20}, or whether $f$ is overfitting~\cite{aaai/ChenJ20}.